dst80/design-patterns/behavioral_pattern/template/template.md

-## Template (Method) pattern
+## Template (Method) Pattern

 Define the skeleton of an algorithm/functionality.
 The Template Method pattern deferring some steps to the algorithm/functionality to subclasses.
 The Template Class uses a template object with can be replaced.
 For better operation the template object can have some requirements like an interface which can be implemented by subclasses.

 ```plantuml
 @startuml template_method